Join the waitlist

-In combination with a Circle Account, companies that want to remain in digital dollars to support their treasury operations can also accept and make fiat currency payments that seamlessly settle in or convert ouf of USDC.
-Currently, Circle Account holders can accept and make payments using four traditional payment rails, including credit cards, debit cards, domestic bank transfers and wire transfers.
+In combination with a Circle Account, companies that want to remain in digital dollars to support their treasury operations can also accept and make payments with existing payment rails that seamlessly settle into or convert out of USDC.
+Currently, Circle Account holders can accept and make payments using four traditional electronic payment rails, including credit cards, debit cards, domestic bank transfers and wire transfers.

-What’s more, digital dollar stablecoins can be used to make programmatic payments using Circle Payouts API and the integration with smart contracts on public blockchains, which truly unleash the programmability of money.
+What’s more, dollar stablecoins can be used to make programmatic payments using Circle Payouts API and furthermore offer the potential for integration with smart contracts on public blockchains, which truly unleash the programmability of money.

 For a treasury department that has to execute mass payouts on a monthly basis, the programmability enabled through Circle APIs provides the benefit of being able to streamline and automate regular payments.
 Payroll and paying regular suppliers can be entirely automated, making treasury operations more efficient while saving time and costs for the business, while extending global reach using stablecoins.

-The programmability of digital dollar stablecoins also provides benefits for cash and liquidity management.
+The programmability of dollar stablecoins also provides benefits for cash and liquidity management.

 For example, an incoming payment by a specific counterparty can trigger automated payments to sub-account wallets belonging to particular business units that deal with this counterparty.
 This would optimize internal cash flows and reduce the time spent on cash flow management that can be automatically directed by an API.